lagokun/arXiv-save-as-Title/README.md

 - No more `1234.56789.pdf` files!

 ## How to Install
-1. Clone this repo or download ZIP
+1. Download ZIP this repo
 2. Open `chrome://extensions` in Chrome
 3. Enable Developer Mode
 4. Click "Load unpacked" and select this folder